Two portraits of Charlotte Bronte exist, Branwell's 1830s depiction in the

 difficult to give a description, as they appeared to me in her later life.
 They were large, and

 well shaped; their colour a reddish brown; but if the iris was closely examined, it appeared to

-physical defect; the crooked mouth and large nose were forgotten, and
+over-balanced every physical defect; the crooked mouth and large nose were forgotten, and

 the whole face arrested the attention, and presently attracted all those whom she herself

 Life of Charlotte Bronte, Elizabeth Gaskell,